druzhtech/mastermost/README.md

 # Description

-Software and a toolkit for creating a bridge between heterogeneous blockchains for data transferring between them.
+Software and a toolkit for creating a bridge between heterogeneous (permissioned and permissionless) blockchains for data transferring between them.

 ## How to use